kumar1987an/Python_Sept2021_Tutorials/Basics/what_is.md

 &nbsp;

-:snake: # What is Python?
+# What is Python :snake: ?

 &nbsp;